thisismygithubok/devops-iac-example/README.md

-# TMGM DevOps Challenge v3
+# DevOps IaC Example w/ Terraform and Ansible
-This is the necessary code for the TMGM DevOps Challenge v3
+This is example code for using Terraform for IaC as well as some Ansible Playbooks

 ## Basic Goals